RobbyThomas2525/myarchinstall/README.md

 Disable kdewallet https://www.youtube.com/watch?v=pzpPBTlmnco&t=28s

+For appimages to put on desktop us this to get by the root problem in arch or anything to do with KDE use KATE make a new text document add the desktop entry then save in \user\share\applications then use kde menu editor to move to where you want
+    [Desktop Entry]
+    Name=<AppImage Name>
+    Exec=/path/to/your/App.AppImage
+    Icon=/path/to/an/icon.png
+    Type=Application
+    Categories=Utility;

 before downloading aur here's how to download browsers (use ones that don't require aur or yay)

 Step 2.5 Browsers